fablabbcn/smartcitizen-docs/docs/Components/Urban Sensor Board/Noise Sensor/index.md

 In the example above, things in the time domain get a bit messy, but in the frequency domain we can _clearly_ see the composition of two sine waves of the same amplitude of roughly 40Hz and 120Hz.
 The FFT algorithm hence helps us digest the information contained in a signal in a more visually understandable way.

-We will cover more details about the process and it's implementation in future sections.
 For this introduction, let's move on to what we actually want to do: _the much anticipated weighting_.
 At this point, our task is fairly easy: we just have to multiply both: our signal in the frequency domain with the weighting function and that's it!
 If we have a look at the figure below, in the time and frequency domain, the signals look like this:

 <div style="text-align:center">
 <img src ="https://i.imgur.com/3REv8Ah.png?1" alt ="White noise frequency convertion">